 My first book Lonesome George: The Life and Loves of a Conservation Icon was published by Macmillan in April 2006, longlisted for the 2006 Guardian First Book Award and shortlisted for the Royal Society’s prestigious General Book Prize.
 The paperback was published in May 2007.

-Lonesome George is the sole-surviving member of his species of Galapagos giant tortoise.
-He still lives, after almost 40 years in captivity, at the Charles Darwin Research Station on the central island of Santa Cruz on the off chance that scientists will find a way to get him to reproduce.
-He has come to embody the mystery, complexity and fragility of the unique Galapagos archipelago and his story echoes the challenges of conservation worldwide.
+Lonesome George was the sole-surviving member of his species of Galapagos giant tortoise.
+When he died in 2012, he had spent almost 40 years in captivity at the Charles Darwin Research Station on the central island of Santa Cruz on the off chance that scientists could find a way to get him to reproduce.
+He came to embody the mystery, complexity and fragility of the unique Galapagos archipelago and his story echoes the challenges of conservation worldwide.

 This astonishing story of survival tugs at the heartstrings.
 If Darwin were alive today he would be fascinated by Henry Nicholls’ splendid account of this solitary survivor from Pinta Island.
 A must for anyone who cares about extinction or has a soft spot for the remarkable history of a very singular animal.